TheOrganist24/Astronomical/README.md

 poetry run python3 example.py
 ```

 ## Modules
+### Physics
+> Collection of Physics Equations for use in the rest of the package.

+So far the module contains:
+* Newton's Universal Law of Gravitation
+* Kepler's Laws of Orbits
+* Kepler's Law of Periods

 ### Globals
 > Utilities related to the heavenly spheres.

 This module returns the `CelstialBody` class, and the "Earth" object.

 ### Location
 > Utilities related to location.